 We are happy to welcome volunteers here any time of the year and always have plenty of space for them!

-The minimum stay asked of volunteers is two weeks, although we strongly suggest staying longer in order to enhance your experience and truly understand what sustainable living is about.
+The minimum stay asked of volunteers is one week, although we strongly suggest staying longer in order to enhance your experience and truly understand what sustainable living is about.
 If staying 3 or more weeks is not an option for you because of school or some other serious commitment, please explain this to us, and we will attempt to work something out for your schedule.

 Health and Safety